 Dr. Joseph “Hildege” St Aubin was born on the 15th of November, 1873 in St. Felix de Valois, Quebec.
-He was the youngest of 14 children born to Theophile St Aubin and Julie Poirier.
+He was the youngest of 14 children born to Theophile St Aubin and the former Julie Poirier.
 His parents were farmers and his siblings were; Moise, Exzilda, Onesime, Elia, Léa Virgine, Hermine, Francois, Adeline, Genevieve, Marie Clarisse, Joseph David, Remi and Marie Euphramie.

 Dr. St Aubin graduated M.D. from Université Laval in 1898.
 In 1914 he returned to Université Laval to further his studies, graduating C.P.&S. and L.M.C.C. in 1914.